mayyasashakaa/mayyasashakaa/README.md

 # Hello 🖐, it's mayyasa  👀

-👩‍💻 I'm currently in my 4 years  as a studnet @NNU/Nablus on computer Engginger
+👩‍💻 I'm currently in my 4 years  as a studnet @NNU/Nablus on computer Engineer

 🧠 I'm extremely interested in coding & technologies